dhis2/wow-backend/guides/controller_endpoints.md

 Spring will try to convert parameters from String into the proper type using a `PropertyEditor` if available, otherwise a `Converter`. `PropertyEditor`s are registered and bind to a class in `CrudControllerAdvice.initBinder(WebDataBinder binder)` method. `Converter`s are registered in `WebMvcConfig.addFormatters(FormatterRegistry registry)` method.
 `PropertyEditor`s and `Converter`s work in a similar way but in different context, the former is used only in Spring web MVC context to bind request parameters, the latter is a global converter that can be used in any layer of the system.

-If the conversion fails, Spring will raise an exception, `MethodArgumentTypeMismatchException` if the failing conversion happened for a @RequestParam field and a `BindException` if the fails happened in a field of a parameter object.\
+Spring raises a `MethodArgumentTypeMismatchException` if the conversion of a `@RequestParam` fails.
+Spring raises a `BindException` if the conversion of a parameter object field fails.
 Both exceptions are handled in `CrudControllerAdvice`, the first one is a simple exception that will carry the information about the failing field, the failing value and the type of the field.
 On the other side, a `BindException` is a complex exception that wraps field and global errors, at the moment we are not using any validator framework so only field errors are possible.
 To be consistent through the API we are also only considering one field error, even though multiple of them can be present.\